 In order to assess each method convergence rate, sensitivity indices are calculated for growing sample sizes, from 50 to 2000 points.
-Results for water surface runoff and pesticide surface runoff are presented respectively on Figure 7 and Figure 8.
-Results for water (resp. pesticide) subsurface flow are not presented as they come to the same conclusions than for water (resp. pesticide) surface runoff.
+Results for water surface runoff and pesticide surface runoff are presented respectively in Figs. 7 and 8.
+Results for water (i.e. pesticide) subsurface flow are not presented as they come to the same conclusions as for water (i.e. pesticide) surface runoff.

-Figure 7 shows that Sobol indices are close from stability for sample sizes from 1,000 points as ranking and Sobol total and first-order indices are rather stable.
-95% confidence intervals associated to Sobol indices (first and total-order) also seem to be rather stable for sample sizes from 1,000 points.
-Considering HSIC and RF indices, ranking differences for the five most sensitive input factors are less than one position for sample sizes from 1,000 points, which roughly suits to the convergence criteria for parameter ranking defined in Sarrazin et al. (2016).
-Identically, for both methods sensitivity indices values and 95%
+Figure 7 shows that Sobol' indices are close from stability for sample sizes from 1000 points as ranking and Sobol' total- and first-order indices are rather stable.
+The 95 % confidence intervals associated with Sobol' indices (first- and total-order) also seem to be rather stable for sample sizes from 1000 points.
+Considering HSIC and RF indices, ranking differences for the five most sensitive input factors are less than one position for sample sizes from 1000 points, which roughly suits the convergence criteria for parameter ranking defined in Sarrazin et al. (2016).
+Identically, for both methods, sensitivity indices' values and 95 % confidence intervals show little variability.
+As already noticed in Fig. 6, the 95 % confidence intervals for the HSIC and RFs are much smaller than for PCE.
+Again, such results should be interpreted with caution as confidence intervals are not calculated in the same way as for the different methods.
+On the whole, the HSIC method reaches convergence first as ranking and sensitivity indices' values stabilize for sample sizes from 750, while 1000 points are necessary for Sobol' and RF methods.